ChrCoello/merge_seg_regions/README.md

 # Combining segmentations and spatial information
-Repository gathering Matlab scripts combining section segmentations from [Ilastik](www.ilastik.org) software and spatial information (atlas regions) obtained after anchoring using QuickNII.
+Repository gathering Matlab scripts combining segmentation maps from [Ilastik](www.ilastik.org) software and spatial information (atlas regions) obtained after anchoring using QuickNII.
 ![example](images/example_img.png)
 The main objective is to provide regional information about the objects (single cells, plaques, etc...) extracted from the microscopy sections.